nizmitz/PenelitianIlmiahNodeMCU/README.md

-# This is a Paper Written by me to pass college
+# This is a Paper written by me for my final year project

 	this paper is written in indonesian language and is not maintained, you are free to copy or reference from it